Payment processing best practices: A guide for businesses

 How can automation make payments faster and reduce human error?

-Manual payment processes are slow because humans sit in the middle of every step.
+Manual payment processes are slower because humans are involved in every step.
 Someone has to type in invoice details, email a manager for sign-off, double-check account numbers, and reconcile the books.
 Automation reshapes the entire cycle so speed and accuracy are the default.
+Here’s how it can help.

 Invoicing